mitchs-dev/simplql/.github/SECURITY.md

 We will accept vulnerability reports for the current release and the previous release of the project.
 We will make an effort to backport fixes to the previous release if necessary.

-Please see the Support Policy (./SUPPORT) for information on the support timeline of the project.
+Please see the [Support Policy](./SUPPORT) for information on the support timeline of the project.